ycm-core/YouCompleteMe/README.md

 This option controls the key mapping used to invoke the completion menu for semantic completion.
-By default, semantic completion is triggered automatically after typing `.`, `->` and `::` in insert mode (if semantic completion support has been compiled in).
+By default, semantic completion is triggered automatically after typing characters appropriate for the language, such as `.`, `->`, `::`, etc. in insert mode (if semantic completion support has been compiled in).
 This key mapping can be used to trigger semantic completion anywhere.
 Useful for searching for top-level functions and classes.

 Console Vim (not Gvim or MacVim) passes `<Nul>` to Vim when the user types `<C-Space>` so YCM will make sure that `<Nul>` is used in the map command when